The Adelaide Review: History

 The Adelaide Review existed in a number of forms since 1984, as both a magazine and a newspaper.

 The first edition came out in March 1984.
 Christopher Pearson bought the rights to The Adelaide Preview, a magazine curated by Terry Plane and published by Mark Jamieson in Hindley Street.

 In the year April 2003–March 2004, CAB-audited average monthly circulation was 38,642.
 In the period 2004-2007, the magazine was published fortnightly.
 In April–September 2013 its monthly circulation was 20,058.

 In August 2008, the print magazine Place was merged into the AR, after its last edition (Vol. 2, no. 7) in December 2007.
 For a while it featured as a monthly section.

 In March 2019, it was one of only two "broad-spectrum non-Murdoch print media" publications in Adelaide, the other one being SA Life.

 Its 488th and final issue was published in print and online on 1 October 2020.
 Its last publisher and editor was Amanda Pepe, who had joined the paper for the second time in 2017.
 She wrote in her final editorial that the COVID-19 pandemic in Australia had made continued publication unviable.

+In July 2023, almost three years after its official death, the newspaper was used by Prensa Ibérica to publish daily polls on the 2023 Spanish general election, to skirt around the rules by the Spanish electoral commission prohibiting Spanish media from distributing surveys on the five days prior to the election.